BMO spaces of $\sigma$-finite von Neumann algebras and Fourier-Schur multipliers on $SU_q(2)$: Introduction

 In the appendix, we give some comments on the operator space structures on $\BMO$.
 Also, we prove that the semigroup we use for the definition of our BMO space has a Markov dilation.

 \textit{Structure of the paper.} In Section \ref{Sect=Preliminaries} we fix preliminary notation and introduce non-commutative $L_p$-spaces associated with $\s$-finite von Neumann algebras.
 Section \ref{section Lp modules} is devoted to $L_p$-module theory.
 We generalize some of the existing results from the tracial to the $\s$-finite case in order to apply them in the subsequent sections.
 Section \ref{section BMO} introduces BMO-spaces of $\s$-finite von Neumann algebras.
-We prove that they have a predual and gather its corollaries.
+We prove that the corresponding row and column spaces have preduals and gather corollaries.
 In other words, we prove Theorem \ref{bmo-h1 duality thm-intro} and Corollary \ref{Cor=IntroBanach}.
 In Section \ref{SubSect=Interpolation} we prove the interpolation result of Theorem \ref{Thm=IntroInterpolation}.
 The proof is the same as in \cite{Cas18} provided that we can prove that an inclusion of a von Neumann algebra with expectation yields a 1-complemented BMO-subspace (this point was already surprisingly subtle in \cite{Cas18}).
 We give full details of this fact in Section \ref{SubSect=Interpolation}.
 In Section \ref{section SUq(2)} we turn to the examples.
 We introduce Fourier-Schur multipliers and show how to construct them on $SU_q(2)$.
 Finally, in the Appendix we gather results on operator space structures and Markov dilations.\\

 We would like to express much gratitude towards the referees for their careful reading and numerous useful comments.